The Members of

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account
+(c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.

 (d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.

-(e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2019 from being appointed as a director in termsof Section 164 (2) of the Act.
+(e) On the basis of the written representations received from the directors as on 31thMarch 2022 taken on record by the Board of Directors none of the directors isdisqualified as on 31th March 2022 from being appointed as a director in termsof Section 164 (2) of the Act.

 (f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure B.

-(g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+i.
+With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 ii.
+The Company has not any pending litigation which should require to disclose on itsfinancial position.
 The Company did not have any long-term contracts including derivativecontracts for which there were any material foreseeable losses.

-|For Keyur Shah & Co || |
+|For Keyur Shah & Co. || |

 |Chartered Accountants || |

 |FRN.: 141173W || |

 |Keyur Shah || |

-|(Proprietor) ||Date: 30th May 2019 |
+|Membership No.: 153774 ||Date: 30th May 2022 |

-|M No: 153774 ||Place: Ahmedabad |
+|UDIN 22153774AJXPMQ5055 ||Place: Ahmedabad |

 Annexure A to the Independent Auditors' Report